Beginner rock guitar lessons for n00bs and rusty rockers

 Between Arlen Roth and the other artists that teach on the videos, all sorts of styles from rock to blues, country to jazz are covered.
 You can get them at Guitar Center if you want to.
 There are also Hot Licks videos for bass guitar and drums if your band mates want in on the action.

-But now on the Gibson website, Arlen Roth is doing some exclusive guitar online lessons starting with "Beginning Electric Guitar".
-A total of seven video lessons over 88 minutes long getting streamed right to your computer – and that's just the first lesson!
+The Gibson guitar website used to feature Arlen Roth doing some exclusive guitar online lessons starting with "Beginning Electric Guitar".
+There was a total of seven video lessons over 88 minutes long getting streamed right to your computer – and that's just the first lesson!

-This first guitar online lesson is set up especially for beginners.
+This first guitar online lesson was set up especially for beginners.
 It runs down the guitar's anatomy in the first two videos, follow by three vids of the basic chords you'll need (like we've covered here on the Rock Chords pages).
-The last two videos run through some rhythms and scales – pretty important for building your guitar part phrasing.
+The last two videos ran through some rhythms and scales – pretty important for building your guitar part phrasing.

-Within these guitar online lessons, you might get the misconception that Mr. Roth is only showing you blues or jazz riffs, that maybe I'm steering you away from our beloved Rock, but it ain't true!
+Within these guitar online lessons, you might've gotten the misconception that Mr. Roth was only showing you blues or jazz riffs, that maybe I was steering you away from our beloved Rock, but it ain't true!
 Anything you can learn from a blues, jazz or country artist only makes you a better rock guitarist.

 After all, rock was born from blues.
 Many of the famous guitar solos are derived from blues scales (think "Stairway to Heaven"), so learning the basics of blues can really improve your rock chops.

-Once you master these basics, you can move on to some more advanced techniques that Arlen teaches.
-Again, you're going to get mainly blues instruction, but it all translates to rock – eventually.
+Once you master the basics, you can move on to some more advanced techniques.
+Again, you're going to get mainly blues instruction with Arlen Roth, but it all translates to rock – eventually.
 The key is you're learning the basic guitar-playing mechanics from these guitar online lessons.
 What you do with them to create your own sound is up to you!

-You can also check out more info about Arlen Roth here at his website.
+You can check out more info about Arlen Roth here at his website.
+Or head over to Youtube for more of his instructional stuff.